verbb/formie/docs/theming/custom-rendering.md

 Read [Theming Overview](/theming/overview) first if you want to compare custom rendering with the other theming options.
 :::

 Custom rendering is the most flexible option, but it also comes with the most responsibility.
-If you go down this path, you are taking over the form markup and the front-end behavior requirements that come with it.
+If you go down this path, you are taking over the form markup and the front-end behaviour requirements that come with it.

 For many projects, [Theme Config](/theming/theme-config) or [Template Overrides](/theming/template-overrides) will give you enough control with far less maintenance.
 Custom rendering is best reserved for cases where you really do need to take over the entire output.

-## What You Need To Keep
+## What You Need to Keep
 Even when you render everything yourself, there are a few pieces you still need to keep in place for Formie to work properly:

 - the browser-facing form attributes and `data-formie-*` settings on the `<form>`